Existence of spanning $\mathcal{F}$-free subgraphs with large minimum degree: Introduction

-Theorem~\ref{thm:more_general} solves in the affirmative Conjecture~\ref{conj:fkp} for families of graphs satisfying a ``local'' condition.
-In order to solve the conjecture for every family of graph $\F$, one needs to extend the idea of local injectivity to injectivity.
-In terms of colorings, one needs to prove the existence of a spanning subgraph $H$ with large minimum degree and a coloring $\chi$ such that all the copies of $F$ in $H$ are rainbow.
-This is stronger than the rainbow condition we impose here in the neighborhoods of vertices in $H$.
+Theorem~\ref{thm:main} solves in the affirmative Conjecture~\ref{conj:fkp} for families of graphs satisfying a ``local'' condition.
+However, there are many families the contain bipartite graphs and that are not closed.
+In order to solve the conjecture for every family of graph $\F$, one needs to extend the idea of local injectivity in Theorem~\ref{thm:more_general} to injectivity.
+In terms of colorings, it would suffice to prove the existence of a spanning subgraph $H$ with relatively large minimum degree and a coloring $\chi$ such that \emph{all} copies of $F$ in $H$ are rainbow.
+This is stronger than the rainbow condition in the neighborhoods of $H$ that we impose here.

-Finally, Theorem~\ref{thm:more_general} studies the case when $G$ is $d$-regular.
+Finally, Theorems~\ref{thm:more_general} and~\ref{thm:main} study the case where $G$ is $d$-regular.
 Similar results in terms of the maximum and minimum degree have been given in~\cite{fkp2014}.
-We believe that the same techniques used here could be extended to the non regular case.
+We believe that the same techniques used here could be extended to the non regular case, possibly adding a mild condition between the maximum and the minimum degree. \textbf{Related work.} Conjecture~\ref{conj:fkp} is closely related to the following very general question: given a graph parameter $\rho$, a value $k$ and a family of graphs $\F$, determine the largest value of $\ell$ such that for every graph $G$ with $\rho(G)\geq k$ there exists an $\F$-free subgraph $H$ of $G$ with $\rho(H)\geq \ell$.
+Here we list some interesting results for other important graph parameters: \begin{itemize} \item[-] Let $\rho$ be the average degree.
+Thomassen~\cite{t1983} conjectured that every graph with average degree at least $d$ has an $\F_g$-free subgraph with average degree $f(d)$, for some $f(d)\to\infty$ as $d\to \infty$.
+K\"uhn and Osthus~\cite{ko2004} showed that Thomassen's conjecture is true for $g=6$, but the general conjecture is still wide open.

+\item[-] Let $\rho$ be the number of edges.
+Bollob\'as and Erd\H os asked this problem for the case $\F=\{C_4\}$ in a workshop in 1966~\cite{e1968}.
+The problem was rediscovered by Foucaud, Krivelevich and Perarnau~\cite{fkp2014} and they provided lower bounds for the case $\F_g$ that are tight up to logarithmic factors.
+Conlon, Fox and Sudakov~\cite{cfs2014,cfs2015} proved tight lower bounds when $\F$ is composed by complete bipartite graphs.
+In particular, this answers the question of Bollob\'as and Erd\H os.

+\item[-] Let $\rho$ be the vertex-connectivity.
+Thomassen~\cite{t1989} also conjectured that every $k$-connected graph has a bipartite subgraph ($\F$-free for $\F=\{C_3,C_5,C_7,\dots\}$) with connectivity $f(k)$, for some $f(k)\to\infty$ as $k\to \infty$.
+A first step towards the proof of this conjecture is the result of Delcourt and Ferber~\cite{df2014}. \end{itemize}